brenxm/Learnable/FunctionalRequirement_v0.1.md

        - Displays the current progress of the subject
        - Signifies current topic
        - Signifies if a quiz is ready for the topic
+       - System shall distinguish completed topics to uncompleted topics by rendering text of uncompleted topics to gray
 ## Subject Management
 1. ### Subject Management Scene
    - **Requirement ID**: FR-004